y3owk1n/govim/README.md

 ### Consideration (NOT roadmap)

-- Dock is not working with hints now, find out why...
 - Consider zIndex for hints on different layers?
 There might be multiple layers when we are considering `Menubar`, `Dock` and `Notification bar`
 - Better UI representation for action menu (maybe auto edge detection like tooltip in browser, that will place itself around the element based on the space available around it)
 - Find a way to auto deduplicate hints that are targeting the same point